Larcondos/Kirby-Air-Ride-Unity/README.md

 # Kirby-Air-Ride-Unity
-An attempt a cloning Kirby Air Ride for the Gamecube.
+An attempt at cloning Kirby Air Ride for the Gamecube.

 Made over a few days as a project for school.
 Currently very bug ridden and computer dependent as to how well it wants to run.